rancher/fleet-docs/docs/oci-storage.md

 Fleet stores Kubernetes bundle resources in etcd by default.
 However, etcd has strict size limits and is not optimized for large workloads.
 If your bundle resources exceed the etcd size limits in the target cluster, consider using an OCI registry as the storage backend.

 :::note
-Fleet recommends compressing and base64-encoding bundle content to reduce size.
+To reduce bundle size, compress and base64-encode bundle content before uploading to the OCI registry.
 :::

 Using an OCI registry helps you: